skrey/yellow-extensions/source/wiki/README.md

 <a id="settings-files"></a>The following files can be customised:

 `content/shared/page-new-wiki.md` = content file for new wiki page
-`system/layouts/wikipages.html` = layout file for main wiki page
 `system/layouts/wiki.html` = layout file for individual wiki page
+`system/layouts/wiki-start.html` = layout file for wiki start page

 ## Installation